 New Materials Design Laboratory

-IMEG is providing engineering design of all non-radiological facilities, including all central systems, for the new Materials Design Laboratory (MDL), the first building visitors will encounter in the future at the Argonne National Laboratory site.
+IMEG provided engineering design of all non-radiological facilities, including all central systems, for the new Materials Design Laboratory (MDL), the first building visitors will encounter at the Argonne National Laboratory site.

-The MDL is to be designed as a current state-of-the-art, laboratory/office facility, enabling Argonne to maintain a leadership position in energy science research.
-The MDL will also be designed to provide the maximum practical flexibility to support changes in research for 10 to 20 years with minimal modification.
-Spaces will include wet and dry labs, conference rooms, lobby area, private offices, restrooms, as well as areas for maintenance and storage.
+The MDL is a current, state-of-the-art laboratory/office facility, enabling Argonne to maintain a leadership position in energy science research.
+The MDL was designed to provide the maximum practical flexibility to support changes in research for 10 to 20 years with minimal modification.
+Spaces include wet and dry labs, conference rooms, lobby area, private offices, restrooms, as well as areas for maintenance and storage.
 The entire third floor houses a radiochemistry suite.

 The design complies with the U.S. Department of Energy’s High Performance and Sustainable Buildings requirements, incorporating maintainability, energy efficiency, and environmental sustainability.
-The project also is pursuing LEED Gold certification.
 Key sustainable features will include LED lighting, heat recovery, occupancy sensors, daylight harvesting, low-flow plumbing fixtures, radiant heating, and building automation systems controls.
 The building is LEED Gold certified and winner of the Chicago Building Congress 2020 Merit Award for Commercial Construction over $50 million.

-In addition to seeking LEED certification, challenges include acoustical control, connecting multiple buildings, integrating BAS, maintaining proper pressure relationships between spaces, maintaining reliability, providing system redundancy, rerouting distribution systems, and limited site access.
-Key tools for meeting these challenges include energy modeling and the use of Navisworks for BIM coordination.
+Project challenges included acoustical control, connecting multiple buildings, integrating BAS, maintaining proper pressure relationships between spaces, maintaining reliability, providing system redundancy, rerouting distribution systems and limited site access.
+Key tools for meeting these challenges included energy modeling and the use of Navisworks for BIM coordination.